-Prior to conducting a course review, CCIT will contact necessary parties in order to make them aware of the forthcoming review.
-Courses selected for a CCR will undergo a Quality Assurance Rubric-based assessment conducted by CCIT.
+Prior to conducting a course review, CCIT will contact the campus Dean of Instruction, the department chairperson, and the instructor(s) in order to make them aware of the forthcoming review.
+Courses selected for a CCR will undergo a rubric-based assessment conducted by CCIT.
 Upon completion of this review, CCIT will prepare a report.
-The report will highlight the positive aspects of the course, as well as any recommended corrective actions before the course should be offered again.
-This report will be shared with the dean of instruction.
+The report will highlight the positive aspects of the course, as well as any corrective actions recommended.
+This report will be shared with the Dean of Instruction.
+Corrective actions should be implemented before the course can be offered again.

 5.2.2.
-Identifying Underperforming and Gatekeeper Distance Education Courses CCIT and Office of Research and Analytics meet periodically in order to analyze and assess course statistical data.
+Identifying Underperforming and Gatekeeper Distance Education Courses CCIT and Institutional Research meet periodically in order to analyze and assess course statistical data.
 One specific data set the group reviews is underperforming distance education courses.
-Underperforming distance education courses are defined as any course where the failure (F), withdraw (W), and unofficial withdraw (U) rates are greater than or equal to 15% higher than the traditional, classroom format.
+Underperforming distance education courses are defined as any web-enhanced, hybrid, or online course where the failure (F), withdraw (W), and unofficial withdraw (U) rates are greater than or equal to 15% higher than the traditional, face-to-face format.